cirosantilli/latex-cheat/README.md

 If you are looking for a template, see <https://github.com/cirosantilli/latex-template>.
 It was used to make this repo.

-This contains submodules, so clone with the recursive flags:
+This relies on the submodule <https://github.com/cirosantilli/latex-submodule> for boilerplate, so clone with the recursive flags:

     git clone --recursive https://github.com/cirosantilli/latex-cheat